-French embassy attacked in Burkina Faso's capital
+French Embassy attacked in Burkina Faso's capital

 The West, particularly France, considers Burkina Faso a key ally in the fight against al Qaeda in the region.

-The country was formerly known as the Republic of Upper Volta, when it was established in 1958 as a self-governing colony under France.
+The country was formerly known as the Republic of Upper Volta when it was established in 1958 as a self-governing colony under France.
 It gained full independence in 1960.

 It's not the first time that sites in the capital have come under attack.